nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Connections to servers with the same server owner can be shared by the client.
 This is advertised to the client on EXCHANGE_ID.

+Open_State_Per_Client(uint32, range 0 to UINT32_MAX, default 0)
+    Specify the maximum number of files that could be opened by a client.
+One misbehaving client could potentially open multiple files and exhaust the open FD limit allowed by ganesha's cgroup.
+Beyond this limit, client gets denied if it tries to open too many files.
+To disable set to ZERO.

 RADOS_KV {}
 --------------------------------------------------------------------------------